 General provisions are as follows:

-- Absences due to illness are charged as sick leave on any day that an hourly rate employee is scheduled to work except national holidays.
+- Absences due to illness are charged as sick leave on any day, except national holidays, that an hourly rate employee is scheduled to work.

-Exception: If employees shown to be eligible in 434.422 elect to receive annual leave credit in lieu of holiday leave pay (see 512.65), sick leave may be charged to supplement work hours, up to the limit of their regular work schedule, on the holiday worked, provided the requirements of section 513.32 are met.
+Exception: If employees shown to be eligible in 434.422 elect to receive annual-leave credit in lieu of holiday-leave pay (see 512.65), sick leave may be charged to supplement work hours, up to and including the limit of the employee’s regular work schedule, on the holiday worked, provided the requirements of section 513.32 are met.

-- Except as provided in 513.82, paid sick leave may not exceed the number of hours that the employee would have been scheduled to work, up to:
+- Except as provided in 513.82, paid sick leave may not exceed the number of hours that the employee would have been scheduled to work, which includes a maximum of:

 - 40 hours in any one week.